Joacodef/CT-RATE_classifier/scripts/data_preparation/README.md

 ### `create_kfold_splits.py`

-This script creates robust, stratified, and grouped k-fold cross-validation splits from the master dataset list.
-This is crucial for reliable model evaluation, as it:
+This script generates k-fold cross-validation splits from the master dataset list.
+The process is designed to be robust for reliable model evaluation by implementing two key strategies:

-1.  **Groups** scans from the same patient to prevent data leakage between training and validation sets.
+1.  **Patient Grouping**: It ensures all scans from the same patient are kept together within a single split (either training or validation) to prevent data leakage.
-2.  **Stratifies** the splits to ensure the distribution of pathologies is balanced across all folds.
+2.  **Iterative Stratification**: It stratifies the patient-level splits to maintain a balanced distribution of all pathology labels across every fold.

 **Usage:**